accent-3

 Focus on how structures, incentives, markets, and human behavior interact over time, so alignment holds as complexity increases.

-• Designing incentives that reward responsible behavior
+• Aligning incentives so that responsible choices can hold